sachasagratella/Python_project/ReadME.md

 II. **Data Analysis and Process**
 III. **Results and Findings**

-Section I provide an overview of the motivation about the project.
+Section I provides an overview of the motivation about the project.
 Section II is the core of the project.
-It is divided into 3 subsection: Data preparation, Data exploration and Pattern Analysis.
+It is divided into 3 subsections: Data preparation, Data exploration and Pattern Analysis.
 The first subsection includes cleaning the data and make some preliminary work on it.
 Data exploration includes exploration on the variables of our interest, this includes graphics and tables.
-Last subsection provide a deeper analysis on the pattern we wanted to study, with metrics and visualization.
+Last subsection provides a deeper analysis on the pattern we wanted to study, with metrics and visualization.
-Section III wrap up the previous work of section I and II and provides a final analysis and a conclusion of the project.
+Section III wraps up the previous work of section I and II and provides a final analysis and a conclusion of the project.

 ### Dataset

-- **EUREPOC** - European Repository of Cyber Incidents (publicily available)
+- **EUREPOC** - European Repository of Cyber Incidents (publicly available) The dataset used in this project is included directly in the repository.

-### Tools & Libraries

-- **Python Data Science Stack:** pandas, numpy, matplotlib, seaborn
-- **Machine Learning:** scikit-learn, scipy
-- **Visualization:** plotly, networkx
-- **Statistical Analysis:** scipy.stats

 **Last Updated:** December 2025

 **Status:** Complete